Updated: Mar 22

 You get the idea!

 These soft, pocket sized dolls are the perfect size for a doll house.
-They’re bodies are moveable and their hair can be styled, somewhat making them reminiscent of larger dolls.
+Their bodies are moveable and their hair can be styled, somewhat making them reminiscent of larger dolls.

 Hand painted wooden peg dolls for your Montessori or Waldorf inspired play space.
 I’ve linked a community helpers collection, however, the Rainbow Pegs shop has a variety of doll types for you to choose from!